MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 1. Press "Finish Editing"
 2. Find the exported map
-3. Move to \[Minetest folder]/games/capturetheflag/mods/ctf/ctf_map/maps
+3. Move to the Minetest folder, which should be similar to `.../games/capturetheflag/mods/ctf/ctf_map/maps`

 ### 7. Play